-Established in 2007, JouJou Hair Studio is located in the heart of Etobicoke, Ontario.
+Established in 2007, JouJou Hair Studio is nestled in the heart of Etobicoke, Ontario.
 Jackson leads a team of artists who provide an array of services, from cuts and design to styling and treatment.
-In 2020, JouJou Hair Studio was voted the Best Beauty Salon according to ByBlacks’ People’s Choice Award.
+In 2020, JouJou Hair Studio won ByBlacks’ People’s Choice Award for Best Beauty Salon.

 Where did your journey in the hair care industry begin?
 How has your relationship with your own hair changed over time?

 My journey in hair care started years after I started doing hair.
 At first, my only concern was the artistry — and creating.
-In school, the focus was not on how to care for hair and to keep it healthy, but how to alter it and create hairstyles.
-But as years went by, and I worked in different salons, I noticed a lot of damage being done, especially to textured hair.
+In school, the focus was not on how to care for hair and to keep it healthy, but how to alter it and create hair styles.
+But as years went by, and with working in different salons, I noticed a lot of damage being done, especially to textured hair.
 It was then that I started to look at hair differently.

 For example, I used to chemically straighten my hair for a very long time — until I realized the damage I was doing to my hair.
 I soon decided to go natural, and [it] has been natural since!
-I must add that being “natural” is not for everyone, but I now know how to educate my clients on keeping relaxed or chemically straightened hair healthy.
+I must add that being “natural” is not for everyone, but I now know how to educate my clients on how to keep relaxed/chemically straightened hair healthy.

-You founded JouJou Hair Studio in 2007.
-Was opening your own studio something you had envisioned for yourself?
+You founded JouJour Hair Studio in 2007.
+Was opening your own studio always something you had envisioned for yourself?

 You’ve worked with stars like Winnie Harlow, Rita Ora, Iman, Kim Fields, Marci Ien, Tracy Moore, Usher, Stephan James, Keshia Chanté, Miguel, and countless others.
 What got you your first celebrity assignment?
 How did you feel about it?

 My first major celebrity assignment was working with Iman on Project Runway Canada.
-I got that job through Jay Manuel’s recommendation, who I had styled on Canada’s Next Top Model.
+I got that job because, before that, I had worked with Jay Manuel on Canada’s Next Top Model.
+He had then recommended me to Iman when she was looking for a Canadian hairstylist to work with her on [Project Runway Canada].
 I must say that I was extremely nervous, but, in the end, [I] had an amazing time with Iman and learned a lot.

 Do you believe you are contributing to diversity in the beauty industry?

 I definitely do my best as a professional hairstylist.
 I recognize all ethnicities and hair types.
-I am capable of styling anyone who sits in my chair, which not too many stylists can do.
+I am capable of styling anyone who sits in my chair that not too many stylists can do.
 I also make sure to address all hair types in my TV segments and product brand projects.
-Diversity in the beauty industry is something I speak on often, and [I] find ways to contribute whenever I can.”
+Diversity in the beauty industry is something I speak on often, and [I] find ways to contribute whenever I can.

-Be-You-Tiful” is JouJou Hair Studio’s mantra.
+“Be-YouTiful” is JouJour Hair Studio’s mantra.
 What inspired this, and what makes you feel “be-you-tiful?”